TOP Fire Extinguishers Comparison Table

 What are the 4 types of marine fire extinguishers available?

-There are four common types: the water, the foam, the CO2 , and the dry chemical models.
+There are four common types: water, foam, CO2, and dry chemical models.
 Each type is designed for a specific type of fire.

 The water extinguisher is for fires that involve combustible materials such as paper, wood, and cloth.